Richard has cycled from a young age, but we caught up with him to see what made him switch to a Brompton and how it has benefited his life:

 Quite simply it’s the fact that I can cover good distances, under my own steam, at a pace that allows me to connect with my surroundings.

 Out of the city a car is faster, but not as rewarding!

 Also, using my bike as a source of regular exercise is important to help maintain a good base fitness.
 I have a 17 month old boy – so time is very limited.
 Exercise during the commute just makes a lot of sense.

-If you didn’t cycle what would your commute look like?
+If you didn’t cycle with your Brompton what would your commute look like?

 Not cycling would make my commute significantly slower.
 I like public transport, but only when it’s done properly.
 The buses just don’t connect with the trains so I would spend a lot of time waiting at each connection.
 Life is too short!

 I would spend approx. an additional 30 mins in the morning and another 45 mins en route home.
 1 hour 15 mins is a huge chunk of time and, more than that, it means I get to bath and do bedtime for my son!